MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/outlook-issues/group-calendar-shows-all-user-free-busy-info.md

 ---
 title: All members' free/busy data of a group is displayed
-description: Fixes an issue in which free/busy information for all users of an Office 365 modern group is displayed when you try to view the modern group calendar in Outlook.
+description: Fixes an issue in which free/busy information for all users of a Microsoft 365 modern group is displayed when you try to view the modern group calendar in Outlook.
 author: simonxjx
 ms.author: v-six
 manager: dcscontentpm